Cwantic/Documentation/Explorer/Project.md

 ### 1.5 Rename

 Select a study in the **container** (2) and click to **Rename study** to modify the name of the selected study.

+REM : the new name may not contain accent !

 ---
 ## 2. Study